EPA1257/epa1257.github.io/README.md

 Despite running on https as all GitHub things do, I've coded most parts of the website with minimal HTML tags to make it viewable on as many web browsers as possible with low speed turnarounds.

-Some sections of the site, specifically the You Will Hate This section, utilize PHP and more complicated/later HTML tags.
+Some sections of the site, specifically the You Will Hate This section, utilize PHP and more complicated/later-version HTML tags.

-If all of this sounds very intimidating, I suggest visiting one of the following, nicer laid-out sites as an alternative:
+If all of this sounds very intimidating, I strongly suggest visiting one of the following websites as an alternative:

 [More musical stuff available here](https://sambellmordecairig.wixsite.com/sambell "Samuel Bell")